IdiaAmeen/Welcome-To-The-Clubs/README.md

 | Create CRUD Actions |    H     |     3 hrs      |     1 hrs     |     TBD     |
 | TOTAL               |          |     6 hrs      |     3 hrs     |     TBD     |

-> _Why is this necessary?
-Time frames are key to the development cycle.
-You have limited time to code your app, and your estimates can then be used to evaluate possibilities of your MVP and post-MVP based on time needed.
-It's best you assume an additional hour for each component, as well as a few hours added to the total time, to play it safe._

 <br>